-FIRST YEAR1 COMPONENT I - General Education2 COMPONENT II - Technical Core ENL 235 Leadership Development Studies4......3 101 Fundamentals of Computers (EDGE). . . .
-3 MAT 150 Applied Professional Mathematics.
-3 MG TOTAL CREDITS......12 MΤ TOTAL CREDITS......13 COMPONENT III - Technical Occupational Specialty Maximum of 960 contact hours of on-the-job training (OJT) can be earned for the Technical Studies One-Year Certificate.
+FIRST YEAR1 COMPONENT I - General Education 2 ENL 111 Written Communication 3 COMPONENT II - Technical Core ENL 235 Leadership Development Studies 4 COMPONENT III - Technical Occupational Specialty Maximum of 960 contact hours of on-the-job training (OJT) can be earned for the Technical Studies One-Year Certificate.
 A letter from the employer verifying the total number of contact hours experienced on the job by the student will be placed on the college record.
 This credit will be recorded immediately prior to awarding the certificate.
-TOTAL CREDITS......6 HOURS REQUIRED FOR GRADUATION: 31
+TOTAL CREDITS